The Daily Telegraph: Political stance

+The Daily Telegraph supported Whig, and moderate liberal ideas, before the late 1870s.
 The Daily Telegraph is politically conservative and has endorsed the Conservative Party at every UK general election since 1945.
 The personal links between the paper's editors and the leadership of the Conservative Party, along with the paper's generally right-wing stance and influence over Conservative activists, have led the paper commonly to be referred to, especially in Private Eye, as the Torygraph.
-Even when Conservative support was shown to have slumped in the opinion polls and Labour gained the ascendant, the newspaper remained loyal to the Conservatives.
-This loyalty continued after Labour ousted the Conservatives from power by an election result in 1997, and in the face of Labour election wins in 2001 and the third successive Labour election win in 2005.

 When the Barclay brothers purchased the Telegraph Group for around £665 million in late June 2004, Sir David Barclay suggested that The Daily Telegraph might no longer be the "house newspaper" of the Conservatives in the future.
-In an interview with The Guardian he said, "Where the government are right we shall support them".
+In an interview with The Guardian, he said: "Where the government are right we shall support them."
 The editorial board endorsed the Conservative Party in the 2005 general election.

-During the 2014 Scottish independence referendum, the paper supported the Better Together 'No' Campaign.
+During the 2014 Scottish independence referendum, the paper supported the Better Together "No" Campaign.
 Alex Salmond, the former leader of the SNP, called The Telegraph "extreme" on Question Time in September 2015.

-In the 2016 United Kingdom European Union membership referendum it endorsed voting to leave the EU.
+In the 2016 United Kingdom European Union membership referendum, it endorsed voting to leave the EU.

-During the 2019 Conservative leadership election, The Daily Telegraph endorsed their former columnist Boris Johnson.
+In December 2015, The Daily Telegraph was fined £30,000 for "sending an unsolicited email to hundreds of thousands of its subscribers, urging them to vote for the Conservatives."
+During the 2019 Conservative Party leadership election, The Daily Telegraph endorsed their former columnist Boris Johnson.
 In 2019, former columnist Graham Norton, who had left the paper in late 2018, said "about a year before I left, it took a turn" and criticised it for "toxic" political stances, namely for a piece defending US Supreme Court then-nominee Brett Kavanaugh and for being "a mouthpiece for Boris Johnson" whose columns were allegedly published with "no fact-checking at all".

-It was fined £30,000 in 2015 for "sending an unsolicited email to hundreds of thousands of its subscribers, urging them to vote for the Conservatives."